 Getting started with Decidim

-If you want to start your own installation of Decidim, you don’t need to clone this repo.
+If you want to start your own installation of Decidim, you do not need to clone the Decidim source code repository.
 Keep reading to find out how to install Decidim.

 You should now setup your database: